|

 and leather manufacturing company, and, in September of 1920, agreed to

 purchase it.
-The Canvas-Leather Speciality Company was
+The Canvas-Leather Specialty Company was

 incorporated October 9, 1920, with his friends and relatives among the